Contacting the Zoo

 For a recording of general Lincoln Park Zoo information, including directions and hours, call 312-742-2000.

 Lincoln Park Zoo’s main entrance and paid parking lot are located at the east side of the zoo.
-There are 19 parking spaces along Cannon Drive that are designated for visitors with disabilities.
+There are 19 accessible parking spaces along Cannon Drive.
 The lot does fill up on summer weekends.

-Accessible restrooms are available at Regenstein Small Mammal-Reptile House, Pritzker Family Children's Zoo, Park Place Café, Farm-in-the-Zoo Main Barn, Foreman Pavilion (open seasonally) and Café at Wild Things! (open seasonally).
+Restrooms are available at Regenstein Small Mammal-Reptile House, Pritzker Family Children's Zoo, Park Place Café via a ramp, Farm-in-the-Zoo Main Barn, Foreman Pavilion (open seasonally) and Café at Wild Things (open seasonally) via a ramp.
 Buildings open at 10 a.m.
 Foreman Pavilion opens at 9 a.m.

-If at any time the sight, sound or scent of a service animal upsets zoo animals, causing them to become dangerous to themselves or others, the zoo has the right to remove the service animal from the area.
+If at any time the sight, sound or scent of a service animal upsets zoo animals, causing them to become dangerous to themselves or others, the service animal will need to be removed from that area.
 Service animals must be in their official roles, under control with leash or harness, at all times.